 Does Starbucks Use Arabica Coffee?

-Yes, Starbucks uses 100% Arabica coffee beans in all of their roast blends.
+Yes, Starbucks uses 100% Arabica coffee beans in all its blends.
 They do not use any other varieties.

 Starbucks says that they only source and roast fine Arabica coffees from regions like Latin America, Africa, and Asia Pacific.